intari/roocodetests_1/readme.md

 # What it IS?

-## TypeMind Plugin: EPUB/PDF/TXT Search Integration

 A plugin for [TypeMind](https://docs.typingmind.com/plugins/build-a-typingmind-plugin) that mimics the **WebSearch** feature but focuses on retrieving books/documents.
-Users can query, e.g., *"Find me books about Hecate"*, and the plugin returns **clickable links** to relevant files (EPUB, PDF, TXT).
+Users can query, e.g., *"Find me books about Hecate"*, and the plugin returns **clickable links** to relevant files (EPUB, PDF, TXT) and server-side support code to use it

 ### Features
 - **File Formats**: Supports EPUB, PDF, and TXT (assumed compatibility).